paulo-pertierra/google-professional-devops-cert-notes/3.1 Balancing change, velocity, and reliability of the service./Reliability Cost.md

 - The cost of redundant machine/compute resources - self explanatory
 - The opportunity cost - engineering resources, devs, engineers, etc. etc.

+In SRE, we maintain reliability by: **managing risk**.
+We are in control.
+We conceptualize risk as a continuum.
+Equal importance between higher reliability, and identifying appropriate level of tolerance.

+We seek the reliability as a min and a max.
+If we are not using the error budget, then we are not innovating.
+If we are falling behind the error b